SpatioTemporal/STARE/README.md

 ### Provisos

-This release is being made in the hopes it may be useful for early users wishing to experiment with STARE functions.
+This release is being made in the hope it may be useful for early users wishing to experiment with STARE functions.

 ---
 # STARE SpatioTemporal Adaptive Resolution Encoding